sharkykh/medusa_vendor_tools/readme.md

   -3, --py3             Force install Python 3 version to [target]3
   -6, --py6             Force install Python 3 version to [target]
   -u [package [package ...]], --usage [package [package ...]]
-                        Packages that use this library (to add to the usage column)
+                        Packages that use this library (to add to the used by column)
+  --pre                 Include pre-release and development versions.
+By
+                        default, pip only finds stable versions.
   -f LISTFILE, --listfile LISTFILE
                         List file to update (affects target folders).
 Defaults to `ext/readme.md`